f8al/DNSrazzle/docs/README.md

 ![DNSRazzle_usage](/docs/usage.png)

-DNSRazzle supports single domain names, a comma seperated list of domain names, with the -d option, or a file containing a list of domain names, 1 per line with the -f option.
+DNSRazzle supports single domain names, a comma separated list of domain names, with the -d option, or a file containing a list of domain names, 1 per line with the -f option.

 ## Basic command
 ```$ python3 DNSRazzle.py -d acme.com -o outdir```